- Understanding the Impact of Digital Twins in Healthcare

 3. Mayo Clinic’s Digital Twin for Precision Cancer Treatment

-Mayo Clinic is leveraging digital twins to develop patient-specific tumor models, enabling oncologists to simulate different treatment options before administering them.
-This personalized approach minimizes trial-and-error in cancer therapy, leading to more effective treatments and better patient outcomes.
+Mayo Clinic is using digital twins to create patient-specific tumor models, enabling oncologists to simulate various treatment options and administer them.
+This precision, tailored to the individual, reduces trial-and-error in cancer treatment, resulting in more effective treatments and better patient outcomes.

 4. Stanford University’s Digital Twin for Cardiovascular Research